fliptanedo/flip-www-2020/README.md

 }
 ```

+## Don't forget to update menu.toml

+now the site should be up and running.
+We just needs to update `menu.toml` to make sure we reference each section.

-### 11. Additional Pages
+## Additional Pages

-Steps 1-10 focused on getting the front page set up.
+The steps above focused on getting the front page set up.
 All of the widgets appeared in some specified order on `index.html`.
 What if we'd like to make another static page?

 A good template for this is the `/content/talk/` subdirectory.
 It contains an `index.md` markdown page with content: